-All offsets retired for a Climate Active carbon neutral claim must be reported in your public disclosure statement.
+All offsets retired for a Climate Active carbon neutral claim must be reported in your Public Disclosure Statement.

-The public disclosure statement must include an offset summary, which includes:
+The Public Disclosure Statement must include an offset summary, which includes:

-1. a description of the offset unit
+- 1. a description of the offset unit

 - 2. the eligible unit type

 - 3. the unit serial numbers

 - 4. the unit vintage

 - 5. the date of retirement

-- 6. a working hyperlink to the retirement record in the public registry, or a certificate or letter attesting to the retirement (this must validate the information in points 1-5 above).
+- 6. a working hyperlink to the retirement record in the public registry, or a certificate or letter attesting to the retirement transaction (this must validate the information in points 1-5 above).

-Where the registry allows, the public listing for any retired unit must mention the retirement reason and attribute it to the entity, e.g. 'These units were retired on behalf of Company XYZ to support its carbon neutral claim against the Climate Active Carbon Neutral Standard in 2021-22'.
+Where the registry allows, the public listing for any retired unit must mention the retirement reason and attribute it to the entity, e.g. 'These units were retired on behalf of Company XYZ to support its certification claim against the Climate Active Carbon Neutral Standard in 2024'.

-An example of the offset summary table is provided further below.
+An example of the offset summary table is provided on the next page of this document.